WitnessAngel/witness-angel-cryptolib/Readme.rst

 You can play with cryptainers using this command line interface.

 By default, CLI-generated cryptainers use a hard-coded and simple cryptographic conf, using only locally-stored keys, so they are insecure.
-Use `--cryptoconf` argument during encryption, to specify a config with your own trusted third parties.
+Use a `--cryptoconf` argument during encryption, to specify a config with your own trusted third parties.

 ::

     $ python -m wacryptolib encrypt -i <data-file> -o <cryptainer-file>

     $ python -m wacryptolib decrypt -i <cryptainer-file> -o <data-file>

+    $ python -m wacryptolib summarize -i <cryptoconf-or-cryptainer>